mohammadimrans0/SnipShop/readme.md

 Contributions to the E-Commerce Website project are welcome.
 If you encounter any issues or have suggestions for improvements, please submit them as GitHub issues in this repository.

-If you would like to contribute to the codebase, please follow these steps:
+If you would like to contribute to the code base, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.